 Low self-esteem can arise in students early through everyday situations or troubling experiences.
 Causes of low self-esteem include:

-- Lack of consistent parental support
+- Lack of consistent caregiver support

 - Feeling like no one is there to help them academically